 Quite honestly, I’ve never tried them, so I can’t say for sure how well they work.
 But there are lots of websites and information from people who are very sensitive to EMFs that you can research if you want to follow this path.

-There is even a grounding mat that you can use on your bed when you sleep to reduce the effects of EMFs.
+There is even a grounding mat for your bed when you sleep to reduce the effects of EMFs.

 Turn Off the Power At Night